myplanetdigital-experimental/chef-hamachi/README.md

 through web UI, before which connecting to networks will fail.

 `hamachi['networks']`
-Hash containing network names and associated passwords.
-If required, client attachmment request must be approved through web UI before networks may be connected.
+Hash containing network "id" code and "password" attributes keyed to informal network name.
+Currently, only networks *not* requiring manual approval can be used.

+**Example:**

+    default['hamachi']['networks']['example'] = {
+      "id": "000-000-000",
+      "password": "secret"
+    }

 Usage
 =====